 10 January 2019

-General Question Time: Public Sector Equality Duty (Sex)
+General Question Time in the Scottish Parliament: Public Sector Equality Duty (Sex)

 6. Joan McAlpine (South Scotland) (SNP): To ask the Scottish Government what work it is doing to ensure that all public bodies are fulfilling their public sector equality duty with regard specifically to the protected characteristic of “sex” as represented in the Equality Act 2010.
 (S5O-02754)